DFE-Digital/register-trainee-teachers/tech_docs/source/api-docs/v2025.0-rc/objects/degree.html.md

         string (limited to 6 characters), required
       </p>
       <p class="govuk-body">
         The degree subject.
 For those with complex previous degrees, return the major subject that you would have previously returned as degree subject 1.
-Coded according to <a href="https://www.hesa.ac.uk/collection/c24053/e/degsbj">HESA degree subject field</a>
+Coded according to
+        <a href="/reference-data/v2025.0-rc/subject.html">degree subject reference data specification</a>.
       </p>
       <p class="govuk-body">
         Example: <code>100425</code>